openharmony/docs/en/application-dev/ui/arkts-gesture-events-single-gesture.md

 ```

-Swipe gestures are used to trigger swipe events.
-A swipe gesture is recognized when the swipe speed is 100 vp/s or higher.
-There are three optional parameters:
+Triggers a swipe gesture, which can be recognized when the swipe speed is 100 vp/s or higher.
+This API has three optional parameters:

-- **fingers**: minimum number of fingers required to trigger a swipe gesture.
-TThe minimum value is 1 and the maximum value is 10.
-The default value is 1.
+- **fingers**: minimum number of fingers required for gesture recognition.
+The value ranges from 1 to 10.
+The default value is **1**.

 - **direction**: swipe direction.
 The enumerated values support the AND and OR operations.
 The default value is **SwipeDirection.All**.

 - **speed**: minimum speed of the swipe gesture, in vp/s.
 The default value is **100**.

-The following describes how to bind a sliding gesture to the Column component to rotate the component:
+The following exemplifies how to bind a swipe gesture to the **\<Column>** component to rotate the component: